GraceMao2022/CS163-Projects-2024Fall/_posts/2024-12-13-team37-text-to-image.md

 For example, lets say a user wants to generate images of their pet cat in various environments and poses.
 Passing a text prompt describing their cat leads to outputs that may look unnatural and unrepresentative of the beloved household feline in question.

 ![Default Generation of Sock]({{ '/assets/images/37/defaultgeneration.png' | relative_url}}){: style="width: 800px; max-width: 100%;"}
-*Figure N. Attempt to generate image of my cat, Sock, with out-of-box diffusion model*
+*Figure 20.
+Attempt to generate image of my cat, Sock, with out-of-box diffusion model*

 However, the Dreambooth method allows such targeted subject generation.
 The key is that instead of explicitly describing the subject characteristics, Dreambooth fine-tunes a model to directly attach those characteristics to a specific text keyword.
 The model learns to associate a given subject with this keyword and when prompted with the same keyword, is able to generate very realistic images of the input subject.

 ![Dreambooth]({{ '/assets/images/37/dreamboothex.png' | relative_url}}){: style="width: 800px; max-width: 100%;"}
-*Figure N. Examples of Dreambooth Subject-Driven Fine Tuning* [a].
+*Figure 21.
+Examples of Dreambooth Subject-Driven Fine Tuning* [7].

 In fact, the keywords themselves are already present in the model, although it is a requirement that these rare tokens do not already have semantic meanings attached to them.
 A notable example is the phrase “sks”.
 This phrase, which is already a part of the text encoders vocabulary, has no semantic meaning associated with it.
 By tuning a model on subject images with the text embedding “a sks [class]”, the model is able to tie the subject information with the keyword.
 Subsequent generations using the token “sks” will reproduce the subject in the output.

 ![Dreambooth Token Examples]({{ '/assets/images/37/dreamboothex2.png' | relative_url}}){: style="width: 800px; max-width: 100%;"}
-*Figure N. Examples of Dreambooth Generation with Rare Tokens* [a].
+*Figure 22.
+Examples of Dreambooth Generation with Rare Tokens* [7].

 ## Implementing Dreambooth to Generate Pictures of my Cat